realA10001986/Flux-Capacitor/README.md

 Then there are two alternative ways to proceed.
 Note that both methods *require an SD card*.

 1) Through the [Config Portal](#the-config-portal).
 Click on *Update*, select this file in the bottom file selector and click on *Upload*.
+Note that an SD card must be in the FC's slot during this operation.

 2) Via SD card:
 - Copy "FCA.bin" to the root directory of of a FAT32 formatted SD card;
 - power down the Flux Capacitor,
-- insert this SD card into the device's slot and
+- insert this SD card into the slot and
 - power up the Flux Capacitor; the audio data will (automatically) bei installed.

 After installation, the SD card can be re-used for [other purposes](#sd-card).